gameserverapp/Platform/Documentation/docs/getting_started/other/setup_ftp_server.md

 ![Setup FTP 13](/img/getting_started/rconconnect/getting_started/setup_ftp_13.jpeg)

 ### Set "Require a password to log in"

-Select "Require a password to log in" on the `Credentials` field and enter a new password.
+Enable the setting "Require a password to log in" under the `Credentials` field.
+Enter a new password for the FTP user.
+This password will be needed when setting up the RconConnect FTP form, so be sure to save it.
-Make sure to write down this password.
-You need this for the RconConnect FTP form later.

 ![Setup FTP 14](/img/getting_started/rconconnect/getting_started/setup_ftp_14.jpeg)

 ![Setup FTP 15](/img/getting_started/rconconnect/getting_started/setup_ftp_15.jpeg)

-## 5. Configure Passive FTP mode
+## 5. Configure Passive FTP Mode

+Set up passive FTP mode in the server settings to ensure proper connectivity.

 ![Setup FTP 16](/img/getting_started/rconconnect/getting_started/setup_ftp_16.jpeg)

-## 6. Update firewall
+## 6. Update Firewall Rules

-We should now allow access to the FTP server by opening the ports in the Windows Defender Firewall.
+Now, you need to allow access through Windows Defender Firewall by opening the necessary ports.

 :::info Other firewalls
-If there are any other firewalls protecting your machine, you will also need to open / forward these ports manually: `21, 11000 - 12000`.
+If your machine has additional firewalls, make sure to also open or forward these ports: `21`, and the range `11000–12000`.
 :::

 :::caution
-Opening ports can be risky.
-You should always use strong passwords on your FTP server (and anywhere else).
-People on the internet might crack weak passwords and access your FTP server.
-You have been warned!
+Opening ports can expose your machine to security risks.
+Always use **strong, unique passwords** for your FTP server to protect against unauthorized access.
 :::

 ### 1. Open Windows Defender Firewall

-Click the `Windows Start` button and type `firewall` and hit `enter` to open it.
+Click the Windows Start button, type `firewall`, and press `Enter`.

 ![Setup FTP 17](/img/getting_started/rconconnect/getting_started/setup_ftp_17.jpeg)

-### 2. Advanced settings
+### 2. Go to Advanced Settings

-Click `Advanced settings`.
+Click `Advanced settings` in the sidebar.

 ![Setup FTP 18](/img/getting_started/rconconnect/getting_started/setup_ftp_18.jpeg)

-### 3. Create new rule
+### 3. Create a New Inbound Rule

-First click `Inbound Rules` and then click `New Rule`.
+Click `Inbound Rules`, then click `New Rule`.

 ![Setup FTP 19](/img/getting_started/rconconnect/getting_started/setup_ftp_19.jpeg)

-### 4. Enter new rule settings
+### 4. Set Rule Details

+Follow the prompts to create a rule that opens the necessary ports for FTP traffic.

 ![Setup FTP 20](/img/getting_started/rconconnect/getting_started/setup_ftp_20.jpeg)